dmark/dmark/README.md

 - Learning Entra ID and maybe getting the SC-300 and SC-100 certs.
 - Contemplating what's next given I just completed my BA in Economics (November 2025)†.

 †Possibly misleading.
 I'm no fresh-faced 20-something.
 I always wanted to earn a BA so I did it part-time while working.
-I am by no means the oldest person to each a BA, but I'm no spring chicken either.
+I am by no means the oldest person to earn a BA, but I'm no spring chicken either.

 📚 I'm currently reading: